fsmosquito/fsmosquito/README.md

 ## Getting started

+This is for Flight Simulator 2020 users, so you'll need to have FS2020 already.
+This desktop app will need to run on the same Win64-based machine that FS is running on.

 - Download a release from the [releases page](https://github.com/fsmosquito/fsmosquito/releases)
 - Install using the installer
 - Launch FsMosquito Desktop (Best on a second monitor)